laxmankrishnamurti/Open-Source/Git/05-Rebase.md

 # `Rebase`

-- We can use the fature when we want to change the base of the branch.
+- We can use the feature when we want to change the base of the branch.
 - It means we are trying to move our branch to a new starting point.

 ```bash